 Assets on Cadence, however, are uncorrelated with those on the stock market.
 This means they are not impacted by the ups and downs of stocks and indices, working entirely separate from the most common type of investing.
 This affords our investors the opportunity to possibly mitigate some risk in their overall portfolio, all while potentially earning interest on their original investment.

 If you are an accredited investor, you can invest in assets on Cadence with zero fees.
-Click the button below to get started on your alternative investment journey.
+Sign up for Cadence and get access to exclusive alternative investment opportunities.
+Click the button below to get started.